DCC-EX/dcc-ex.github.io/docs/ex-installer/installing.rst

 -----------------------------------------

 .. figure:: /_static/images/ex-installer/select_product.png
-   :alt: EX-Installer - Select Product
+   :alt: EX-Installer - Select EX-CommandStation version
    :scale: 40%
    :align: left

+   Select EX-CommandStation version

 Currently only the |EX-CS| product can be installed by the |EX-I|.